Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 ## Do One Thing Well
 Classes that take on many responsibilities, also known as God Classes, are very difficult to read, maintain, and extend due to their enormous size.
 For this reason, classes in an Object Oriented design should **focus** on doing one thing well.
 If the complexity of a class exceeds a reasonable level, it should be refactored into two or more separate ones.

-When we consider that each service in a microservices architecture is designed to focus on a specific domain, this principle gives us a great deal of **flexibility** in determining how we want to decouple a monolithic application into such services.
+When we consider that each service in a microservices architecture should focus on a specific domain, this method of designing classes gives us a great deal of **flexibility** in determining how we want to decouple a monolithic application into such services.

 ![do-one-thing-well](/images/do_one_thing_well.svg)

 As an example, consider a scenario where a codebase consists of many God Classes.
-Your ability to decouple application into services that focus on a specific domains is severely limited because the basic building blocks of these services (i.e the clasess themselves), are overly complex entities with many unrelated responsibilities.
-In such scenarios, you'll have to refactor those large classes into modularized components before you can develop microservice components with a decreased level of granularity.
+Your ability to decouple application into services that focus on a specific domains is severely limited because the basic building blocks of these services (i.e the clasess themselves), are extremely complex, multi-purpose entities.
+In such scenarios, you'll have to refactor those large classes into components that have fewer responsibilities before you can compose them into microservice components with the desired level granularity.

 ## Information Hiding